 the data content of the e-TCD and fulfillment of all rules and condition, which are given by the Rulebook and Authorisation for electronic communication in transit procedure with Montenegrin Customs Offices of Departure.

+After successful checks the NTA_NCTSP5 will reply to Holder of the procedure by the message ME928 identified by LRN which was used in originally declaration (ME015).
+TCD was successfully registered.

-Due to the fact that the goods and all accompanying documents are processed by Authorised Consignor according to his authorisation, the NTA_NCTSP5 can immediately without previous registration, accepts the e-TCD (allocate MRN).
+Due to the fact that the goods and all accompanying documents are processed by Authorised Consignor according to his authorisation, the NTA_NCTSP5 can immediately accepts the e-TCD (allocate MRN).
+The message ME028 is sent immediately after ME928.

 The NTA_NCTSP5 sends to Authorised Consignor the message ME028 to inform him, that the e-TCD was automatically accepted and MRN was allocated.